Author and Former Navy Seal

 The National Prayer Breakfast held in Washington, D.C. inspired Alberta to want to adopt the concept of a prayer breakfast for the Philadelphia area.
 She felt a prayer breakfast for the western suburbs and beyond was important because of the wide area it could reach for the Lord.
 She wanted to share this with others because of what he had done in her life.
 Most of her friends were successful in their businesses and “had it all”.
 Alberta wanted to reach out to friends, acquaintances and to people she did not know, hoping for a ripple effect in influencing their coming to know the Lord.

-The first VFLPB was launched in the fall of 1994 with the selection of dynamic, well known speakers modeled after the DeMoss evangelistic dinners where both the Boyers and Alberta had come to know the Lord.
+John Boyer, Jim Maxim, the McCabes, and a host of others launched the first VFLPB in the fall of 1994 with the selection of dynamic, well known speakers modeled after the DeMoss evangelistic dinners where both the Boyers and Alberta had come to know the Lord.
 The breakfast was built upon company presidents and other influential community, business leaders hosting a table with invited friends and colleagues.
 Alberta recalls that attendees came thinking, “What’s in it for me and my business”?
 They came to network with other businessmen and women and to promote their businesses and ended up meeting the Lord!

 Some of the well-known speakers include: